Salvinia effect: The working principle

 Backswimmer (Notonecta glauca) under water: the silvery gleam is from the light reflecting off the interface between the air-layer on the wing and the surrounding water.

 The Salvinia effect defines surfaces which are able to permanently keep relatively thick air layers as a result of their hydrophobic chemistry, in combination with a complex architecture in nano- and microscopic dimensions.

 This phenomenon was discovered during a systematic research on aquatic plants and animals by Wilhelm Barthlott and his colleagues at the University of Bonn between 2002 and 2007.
-Five criteria have been defined, they enable the existence of stable air layers under water and as of 2009 define the Salvinia effect: (1) hydrophobic surfaces chemistry in combination with (2) nanoscalic structures generate superhydrophobicity, (3) microscopic hierarchical structures ranging from a few mirco- to several millimeters with (4) undercuts and (5) elastic properties.
+Five criteria have been defined, they enable the existence of stable air layers under water and as of 2009 define the Salvinia effect: (1) hydrophobic surfaces chemistry in combination with (2) nanoscalic structures generate superhydrophobicity, (3) microscopic hierarchical structures ranging from a few micro- to several millimeters with (4) undercuts and (5) elastic properties.
 Elasticity appears to be important for the compression of the air-layer in dynamic hydrostatic conditions.
 An additional optimizing criterion is the chemical heterogeneity of the hydrophilic tips (Salvinia Paradox).
 This is a prime example of a hierarchical structuring on several levels.

 In plants and animals, air retaining salvinia effect surfaces are always fragmented in small compartments with a length of 0.5 to 8 cm and the borders are sealed against loss of air by particular microstructures.
 Compartments with sealed edges are also important for technical applications.

 The working principle is illustrated in for the Giant Salvinia.
 The leaves of S. molesta are capable of keeping an air layer on its surfaces for a long time when submerged in water.
 If a leaf is pulled under water, the leaf surface shows a silvery shine.
 The distinctive feature of S. molesta lies in the long term stability.
 While the air layer on most hydrophobic surfaces vanishes shortly after submerging, S. molesta is able to stabilize the air for several days to several weeks.
 The time span is thereby just limited by the lifetime of the leaf.